Updated: May 4, 2026

 Preparation makes perfect:

-Practice lip-syncing extensively before the shoot day.
-Record yourself and analyze the footage to ensure your mouth movements match perfectly with the vocals
+Practice lip-syncing before the shoot day.
+Record yourself and watch the footage to make sure your mouth movements match perfectly with the vocals

-Memorize your lyrics completely to maintain natural facial expressions
+Memorize your lyrics completely to keep your facial expressions natural

 Practice performing at different energy levels so you can adjust based on the director's guidance